apache/iceberg-docs/docs/content/docs/flink/flink-getting-started.md

 SELECT * FROM sample /*+ OPTIONS('streaming'='true', 'monitor-interval'='1s', 'start-snapshot-id'='3821550127947089987')*/ ;
 ```

-Those are the options that could be set in flink SQL hint options for streaming job:
+The following are some options that could be set in Flink SQL hint options for streaming jobs:

-* monitor-interval: time interval for consecutively monitoring newly committed data files (default value: '1s').
+* monitor-interval: the time interval for consecutively monitoring newly committed data files (default value: '1s').
-* start-snapshot-id: the snapshot id that streaming job starts from.
+* start-snapshot-id: the snapshot id that the streaming job starts fetching data from.

 ## Writing with SQL

-Iceberg support both `INSERT INTO` and `INSERT OVERWRITE` in flink 1.11 now.
+Iceberg supports both `INSERT INTO` and `INSERT OVERWRITE` in flink 1.11+.

 ### `INSERT INTO`

-To append new data to a table with a flink streaming job, use `INSERT INTO`:
+To append new data to a table with a Flink streaming job, use `INSERT INTO`:

 ```sql
 INSERT INTO `hive_catalog`.`default`.`sample` VALUES (1, 'a');